Trail running

 Arolla

-This leg consists of 25 kilometres and more than 2000 metres of gradient, immersing you in the Val d'Hérens with its larch forests, Lac Bleu and alpine landscapes.
+25 kilometres and over 2000 metres of elevation gain make up this stage, which will immerse you in the Val d'Hérens, with its larch forests, Lac Bleu and alpine landscapes.

 Difficulty